Yegor Gaidar: Poisoning case

 Anatoly Chubais, another Russian reformist official and a former colleague of Gaidar, rejected the possibility of Kremlin involvement in this case, commenting that "Yegor Gaidar was on the verge of death on 24 November.
 The deadly triangle – Politkovskaya, Litvinenko and Gaidar – would have been very desirable for some people who are seeking an unconstitutional and forceful change of power in Russia."

 Irish police opened an official investigation of the case.
 One of the versions voiced by the Russian opposition leaders and Kremlin supporters suggested that Boris Berezovsky, then a Russian oligarch in exile, may have been behind it.
 Andrey Illarionov, a former Putin adviser now living in the US, commented that the whole case was staged, and the reason for taking Gaidar to hospital must have been hyperthensia, stress or alcohol.
 Though Gaidar knew Berezovsky well, that fact is described in the book The age of Berezovsky, written by Petr Aven.

+Death and legacy

+Sculptural composition on Egor Gaidar's grave.
+Moscow, Novodevichy Cemetery.

+Gaidar died at the age of 53 in Odintsovo raion, Moscow Oblast, Russia.
+Gaidar's aide Valery Natarov stated that Gaidar died unexpectedly, early on 16 December 2009, at his Moscow Oblast home while he was working on a book for children.
+Gaidar died of pulmonary edema, provoked by myocardial ischemia.
+He is survived by his wife, three sons and daughter.

+Gaidar was regarded as an object of loathing among ordinary Russians who lost everything during the shock therapy economic reforms, and was seen by some as "a callow theoretician with little grasp of real-life economic management".
+The pro-reform parties, led by Gaidar in 1993 and Chernomyrdin in 1995, were overwhelmingly rejected by voters.
+It is generally believed that none of Gaidar's objectives for shock therapy were achieved, and that the IMF aid was provided too late to prevent spiraling inflation.
+Millions of Russians were thrown into poverty due to their savings being devalued.
+Moreover, the privatization and break-up of state assets left over from the Soviet Union, which he played a part in, led to much of the country's wealth being handed to a small group of powerful business executives, later known as the Russian oligarchs, for much less than what they were worth.
+The voucher privatization program enabled these few oligarchs to become billionaires specifically by arbitraging the vast difference between old domestic prices for Russian commodities and the prices prevailing on the world market.